-They Block Odors And Replace Them With Sexy Pheromones
+Pubic Hair Blocks Odors And Replaces Them With Sexy Pheromones

 Even if your pubes don’t have odor blocking powers, studies suggest you might not want to get rid of them.
 The removal of pubic hair is associated with an increase risk for herpes, syphilis and HPV, according to a recent study.
 Researchers found that removing your pubes even once during your lifetime may double the risk of contracting at least one STD.
 High frequency groomers (more than 11 times per year) quadrupled their risk.
 Now, that may mean there’s something protective about pubes.
 But it may also mean that the sort of people who take a lot of time to groom their pubic hair are more sexually active and have multiple partners.
 Either way, points for pubes.

 You’re Just Going to Hurt Yourself If You Shave Your Pubes

 Of the 76% of people who reported grooming their pubic hair, about a quarter of them admit that they’ve suffered accidental injuries in the least accommodating of places.
 Some even required medical attention, according to a recent study.
 People who wax are at lower risk, but they also rip their hair from their loins without remorse, so we suspect they’re a pain-tolerant bunch anyway.